 I have submitted the image for Monochrome Madness, a weekly blog post by Leanne Cole, she is up to Week 47.
 Forty-seven continuous weeks on monochrome images submitted by various photographers around the world.
 For me it keeps me thinking and processing, at least, some images in black and white.
 Hop on over to her blog to see more black and white images.

-We visited Portimao the first part of March last year, and I managed to get some image of the wonderful Prais da Rocha beach posted before, but now I have had sometime to got back through last years images and see what they would look like as black and white.
+We visited Portimao the first part of March last year, and I managed to get some image of the wonderful Prais da Rocha beach posted before, the Algarve is a popular tourist destination, and during the summer the beaches would be quite busy.
+This was taken during the winter months and I love the peaceful feeling.

 I love the long sandy beaches, the reflections of the big rocks in the water, and wide shallow surf.
 It was not sunbathing weather, so there were only a few people strolling on the beach, the stromy clouds and the brisk wind were doing there best to keep people indoors!
 It is perfect light for landscape photography.